Routine prenatal care generally includes:

 We know each birth is unique and special, and generally speaking:

-- I will come to your home when you are ready for my support.
+We will come to your home when you are ready for support.

-- A complete set of birth equipment is brought to your home, including: doppler to monitor your baby's heart rate, herbal remedies, homeopathic remedies, oxygen, antihemorrhagics.
+A set of birth equipment is brought to your home, including: doppler to monitor your baby's heart rate, herbal and homeopathic remedies and anti-hemmorrhagics.

 Postpartum & Newborn Care